mattcroat/joy-of-code/posts/svelte-inspector/svelte-inspector.md

 {% video src="inspector.mp4" %}

-Thanks to the experimental [Svelte inspector]([https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#inspector](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#inspector)) option you can enable in your config you can!
+You can thanks to the experimental [Svelte inspector]([https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#inspector](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#inspector)) option by enabling it inside your config!

 For regular Svelte projects using Vite you can enable it inside `vite.config.js`.